 Lapka, a company that makes sensors to monitor your home and your health, is trying to take Google’s not-yet-released Project Ara smartphone to the next level.
 This is how the modular smartphone might look with Lapka’s health care accessories, which will monitor air quality, light, EKG, and even how much alcohol is in your system.

-its newest bird cam of the Great Horned Owl in Savanna, Georgia—much to the delight of the PopSci.com staff, which has had the live feed on for the past few days.
+This week, the Cornell Lab of Ornithology launched its newest bird cam of the Great Horned Owl in Savanna, Georgia—much to the delight of the PopSci.com staff, which has had the live feed on for the past few days.

 One Weirdly-Shaped Space Rock

 The European Space Agency released a whole lot of new information and images from the Rosetta mission.
 This one, of the comet 67P shows off its “rubber ducky” shape.